msg-CareerPaths/spring-training/README.md

  >
  > - You get a single java object as input.
 This object will contain the order timestamp, the delivery address and a list of products (product ID and quantity) contained in the order.
  > - You return an Order entity if the operation was successful.
 If not, you throw an exception.
  > - The service has to select a strategy for finding from which locations should the products be taken.
-See the strategy design pattern.
 The strategy should be selected based on a `@Configuration`.
 The following initial strategies should be created:
  >   - **Single location** - find a single location that has all the required products (with the required quantities) in stock.
 If there are more such locations, simply take the first one based on the ID.
  >   - **Most abundant** - take each product from the location which has the largest stock for that particular product.
  > - The service then runs the strategy, obtaining a list of objects with the following structure: location, product, quantity (= how many items of the given product are taken from the given location).
 If the strategy is unable to find a suitable set of locations, it should throw an exception.